wlerin/feralfilehosting/Feral Wiki/General/Your Feral slot is active - Part 2 - Using your slot/readme.md

 Web Gui
 ---

-A Web Gui is provided for rutorrent, deluge and transmission to remotely control the applications running on the server.
+A Web Gui is provided for ruTorrent, Deluge and Transmission to remotely control the applications running on the server.

 So how do I get torrents downloading and uploading on my slot, and not on my home devices?